testdouble/react-decoupler/README.md

-# React Entangle
+# React Decoupler

+## Overview

-React Entangle is a super, simple dependency injection utility designed to help you decouple your React components from outside concerns and make it easier to reuse, refactor, and test your code.
+React Decoupler is a super, simple dependency injection utility designed to help you decouple your React components from outside concerns and make it easier to reuse, refactor, and test your code.

+### Installation

+- NPM: `npm install --save react-decoupler`
+- Yarn: `yarn add react-decoupler`

+### Explanation

 How simple is it?
 RIDICULOUSLY SIMPLE!
 No Really.
 Honestly, it's essentially just a [JavaScript